First Nations powered by solar

 T’Sou-ke is a community of about 300 people spread across two villages, says Planes, chief of the T’Sou-ke Nation.
 “The people said we should be taking care of the environment and looking at alternate forms of energy,” he says, so they brought in project manager Andrew Moore to hold a consultation.

 That led to a yearlong public process, says Moore, one that involved everyone from little kids to elders.
-Residents set a goal of creating a “sustainable, resilient community” that would last seven generations and created a comprehensive plan that covered food production, development, culture and energy.
+Residents set a goal of creating a “sustainable, resilient community” that would last seven generations, and, as with an Ottawa-area solar farm, public support helped shape a comprehensive plan that covered food production, development, culture and energy.

 Recognizing the risks of rising oil prices, the community decided to aim for energy self-sufficiency.
 With the help of a government grant, they brought in 75 kilowatts worth of solar electric panels, most of which are in a single warehouse-sized array, installed 37 solar hot-water heaters and did efficiency retrofits on all their homes.
 These measures have reduced the community’s energy use by about 30 per cent, Moore said — they’re aiming for 50 per cent in three years.

-The community now draws busloads of tourists, Moore said, and produces so much power that its electricity meters usually run backward.
+The community now draws busloads of tourists, much like those drawn to a heritage hotel goes solar success story, Moore said, and produces so much power that its electricity meters usually run backward.
 “We’ll be selling surplus electricity for the next 50 years to BC Hydro.”

-Solar electricity is still very expensive, Moore said — it costs 30 cents a kilowatt and BC Hydro currently pays them 10 cents a kilowatt.
+Solar electricity is still very expensive, Moore said — it costs 30 cents a kilowatt and B.C. homeowners and solar face similar economics while BC Hydro currently pays them 10 cents a kilowatt.
 Still, they expect they’ll start making money in five years due to rising electricity prices.

-Anyone who wants to go solar should start with conservation first, Moore said — they didn’t and now wish they had.
+Anyone who wants to go solar, and is looking for realistic advice, should start with conservation first, Moore said — they didn’t and now wish they had.
 T’Sou-ke spent about five times more money on solar electricity than it did on conservation measures, yet got the same amount of energy savings from both.

 “It’s a tenth of the price to conserve energy than it is to produce it,” he says.
 “If you’re going to do photovoltaics, only do it when you’ve done the rest of it.”